Skip to Main Content

 You can’t just put up a job description and watch the volunteer applications roll in.
 You’ve got to craft a compelling message that inspires someone to sign up!

+Start by highlighting the benefits of volunteering and the positive impact your volunteers can make.
 Next, tailor different messages to resonate with different target audiences.
 For instance, address your current supporters directly and personalize your messages to highlight how their continued involvement can make a difference.

 Go beyond words by incorporating images and videos to show volunteers in action.
 Share stories and testimonials from current volunteers to provide social proof and highlight the rewarding aspects of volunteering.